learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ![Kubernetes API](kubernetes-api.svg)

-> Kubernetes is fully **resource-centred**.
+> Kubernetes is a fully **resource-centred** system.
 That means, Kubernetes maintains an internal state of resources, and all Kubernetes operations are [**CRUD**](https://en.wikipedia.org/wiki/Create%2C_read%2C_update_and_delete) operations on these resources.
 You fully control Kubernetes through manipulation of these resources (and Kubernetes figures out what to do based on the current state of resources).
 For this reason, the Kubernetes [**API reference**](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/) is organised as a list of resource types with their associated operations.

 Let's consider an example.